Oral and Maxillofacial Surgery in Lakewood

 We are proud to offer Straumann implants.
 Many practitioners, to save costs, have chosen cheaper implants with unproven designs and untested components.
 We have never chosen this unreliable path, and have always used what we feel is the best implant on the market today.
 Straumann implants have the best research data in the industry and a proven track record in the dental implant field.

 When a tooth is lost, both the root and the crown need to be replaced.
 Essentially, a dental implant is a new artificial root.
 This titanium “root” is fitted into a socket created in the jaw, replacing the lost root of the natural tooth.
 Dental implants come in various shapes and sizes and have different types of surfaces.
 The actual implant selection will depend on a variety of factors.
-Depending on how hard the bone is, the implant will require six to twelve weeks of healing.
-When this initial phase of healing is completed, a support post called an abutment is placed into the implant itself and then a new crown or replacement tooth is placed on top.
+Depending on bone quality, the implant will require six to twelve weeks of healing.
+When this initial phase of healing is completed, a new crown or replacement tooth is placed on top.

 - Implant-supported bridge